jeanazabache/jeanazabache/README.md

 ### Hi there 👋

-Cloud Engineer at **BigCheese**, focused on leveraging cloud technologies to drive innovation and improve operational efficiency in organizations, with a high sense of responsibility and the ability to work as a team.
+Cloud Engineer, focused on leveraging cloud technologies to drive innovation and improve operational efficiency in organizations, with a high sense of responsibility and the ability to work as a team.

 You can follow me in the next sites/platforms 😊